Risk Management supports Student Involvement and students by providing risk planning training for ASUI and college student groups or organizations.

 University Risk Management can work with you to support your risk planning.
 Call University Risk at 208-885-6177 for consultation and training in risk planning for specific programs or general assistance.

 The Risk Assessment Guide is a “tool belt” to assist you in the risk planning process.
-University Risk Management can introduce you to other risk tools you can add to your risk tool belt to help manage risk.
+University Risk Management can introduce you to other tools you can use to help manage risk.
 Contact the Risk Manager, Nancy Spink, for more information.